 Open penalty is a term used to refer to the unlimited liability of the surety on a particular bond.

 Payment bonds guarantee payment of the contractor’s obligation under the contract for subcontractors, laborers, and materials suppliers associated with the project.
 Since liens may not be placed on public jobs, the payment bond may be the only protection for those supplying labor or materials to a public job.

-A fixed sum of money regularly paid to a person.
+A pension is a fixed sum of money regularly paid to a person.

-The person or institution that brings an action in a court of law.
+The plaintiff is a person or institution that brings an action in a court of law.

 Plaintiff bonds are required of a plaintiff in an action of law.
 They generally guarantee damages to the defendant caused by the plaintiff’s legal action, should the court decide for the plaintiff.

 Position schedule bonds are a type of fidelity or public official bond, which lists specific positions and their corresponding penalty amounts.
 Position schedule bonds use one bond, but attach a schedule of positions to be bonded.
 Each position will list a specific dollar amount for which that individual is being bonded.
 This type of bond may be used to bond certain positions that have a high amount of turnover.
 Using a position instead of a name will reduce the paperwork involved year-to-year.